csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Organizations are increasingly automating their services; for example, a sup- plier may provide an automated system for customers to place orders.
 Several tasks may need to be carried out when an order is placed, including reserving production time to create the ordered product and delivery services to deliver the product.

 We have to address two activities, in general, to automate a workflow.
 The first is **workflow specification:** detailing the tasks that must be carried out and defining the execution requirements.
-The second problem is **workflow execu- tion**, which we must do while providing the safeguards of traditional database
+The second problem is **workflow execu- tion**, which we must do while providing the safeguards of traditional database systems related to computation correctness and data integrity and durability.

-**1098 Chapter 26 Advanced Transaction Processing**

-systems related to computation correctness and data integrity and durability.
 For example, it is not acceptable for a loan application or a voucher to be lost, or to be processed more than once, because of a system crash.
 The idea behind transac- tional workflows is to use and extend the concepts of transactions to the context of workflows.

 Both activities are complicated by the fact that many organizations use several independently managed information-processing systems that, in most cases, were developed separately to automate different functions.
 Workflow activities may require interactions among several such systems, each performing a task, as well as interactions with humans.

 A number of workflow systems have been developed in recent years.
 Here, we study properties of workflow systems at a relatively abstract level, without going into the details of any particular system.

-**26.2.1 Workflow Specification**
+### 26.2.1 Workflow Specification

 Internal aspects of a task do not need to be modeled for the purpose of specification and management of a workflow.
 In an abstract view of a task, a task may use parameters stored in its input variables, may retrieve and update data in the local system, may store its results in its output variables, and may be queried about its execution state.
 At any time during the execution, the **workflow state** consists of the collection of states of the workflow’s constituent tasks, and the states (values) of all variables in the workflow specification.